Best daily deals

 Price: $24.99

-We all know that you need the official DJI GO, DJI GO 4, and DJI Fly apps to fly your favorite DJI drones, right?
-Wrong!
-There are a few alternative apps out there that can take control of your DJI Mavic Pro, DJI Spark, DJI Phantom series drone and more, the best of these apps that we’ve tried to date Litchi.
-The full app name is long, but explains most of what it does, Litchi for DJI Mavic / Phantom / Inspire / Spark is a robust app that maintains the same feel as the DJI apps, but it does things a little differently.
+The official DJI GO, DJI GO 4, and DJI Fly apps are needed to fly favorite DJI drones.
+However, a few alternative apps can take control of your DJI Mavic Pro, DJI Spark, DJI Phantom series drone, and more.
+One of these is Litchi.
+Litchi for DJI Mavic / Phantom / Inspire / Spark is a robust app that maintains the same feel as the DJI apps but does things a little differently.
+Litchi provides you with the best DJI application and a few new treats.
+Therefore, it is worth your consideration.
+The waypoint flights and VR/FPV functionality built-in are the critical factors of the app.

 Pros